chainguard-dev/melange/docs/md/melange_build.md

       --build-option strings        build options to enable
-      --cache-dir string            directory used for cached inputs (default "/var/cache/melange") --continue-label string       continue build execution at the specified label --dependency-log string       log dependencies to a specified file --empty-workspace             whether the build workspace should be empty --env-file string             file to use for preloaded environment variables
+      --cache-dir string            directory used for cached inputs (default "/var/cache/melange") --continue-label string       continue build execution at the specified label --create-build-log            creates a package.log file containing a list of packages that were built by the command --dependency-log string       log dependencies to a specified file --empty-workspace             whether the build workspace should be empty --env-file string             file to use for preloaded environment variables